zerefwayne/that-meme/README.md

 # That Meme
-A meme finding utility built using Go, ElasticSearch
+A meme finding utility built using Go, ElasticSearch, MongoDB

 ### Software Prerequisites